 Optimum RCM

-Optimum RCM by Cantata Health offers a smarter way for your hospital to serve patients with better workflow automation and financial results.
+Cantata Health’s RCM software offers a smarter way for your hospital to serve patients with better workflow automation and financial results.
 It offers the ability to exchange data intelligently and securely, stays on top of the ever-changing government regulations, and of course, offers predictive denials management.
-Optimum RCM has also been named 2019’s “Highest Client Satisfaction” by Black Book for Revenue Cycle Management and Enterprise Resource Planning Software.
+Our RCM was named 2019’s “Highest Client Satisfaction” by Black Book for Revenue Cycle Management and Enterprise Resource Planning Software.

 Even when everything goes perfectly, your organization will still experience claim denials.
 However, if you take the necessary steps and have the proper tools in your arsenal, you will notice more claims being approved as well as an accelerated workflow, improved productivity, increase of revenue, and overall a better working environment for all medical and administrative staff.